History

 Current state

 To this day, fragments of medieval fortifications have survived, including a curtain with a tower, which was used in the construction of the castle (Cetrycz Court).
-The original tower of the court now forms the southern part of the building and, together with the adjacent curtain, is distinguished from the early modern buildings by the lack of plaster.
+The original tower now forms the southern part of the building.
+Together with the adjacent curtain it is distinguished from the early modern buildings by the lack of plaster, but its top floor is the result of reconstruction carried out in 1959.
+The 16th-century castle is probably a house on the northern side of the tower, or possibly a narrow wing between two buildings protruding towards the street.
+The wide building on the eastern side of the preserved tower is sometimes considered to be a rebuilt second tower, but it is most likely entirely an early modern structure.
 Demolition, especially related to the creation of new streets, divided the preserved relics of the town walls into 9 sections, located quite regularly along the entire city.
 The relics of 9 towers have been preserved, including 3 that survived completely in plan, but not in full height.
 The renovated buildings of the former Cetrycz Court today house the municipal museum.

 bibliography: